note

 • Empty bottle

-• Baby Nephrolepis Fern (my favorite plant for bottle terrariums) or another suitable plant – more on plant selection later
+• Baby Nephrolepis Fern or another suitable plant for a closed terrarium – more on plant selection later

 • Fine grain gravel (pea gravel, lava rock, molar clay)